-The Teachers Turn the Key professional development program is a year-long program which focuses on providing early-career ag teachers with the tools and support they need to grow and flourish in the profession.
+The Teachers Turn the Key professional development program focuses on providing early-career ag teachers with the tools and support they need to grow and flourish in the profession.
 Participants are challenged to improve their teaching and classroom management, develop time management skills, and immerse themselves in professional development activities that will support their professional goals.

-NAAE members who are currently in their third, fourth, or fifth year of teaching agriculture during the are eligible to apply for this program.
-Applicants must be an active member of NAAE and must not have attended the NAAE convention previously.
+NAAE members who are currently in their second, third, or fourth year of teaching agriculture are eligible to apply for this program.
+Applicants must be an active member of NAAE at the time of application and when they attend the NAAE Convention.
 Applicants must first apply at the state level.
 Contact your state agriculture teachers association for information on how to complete the application process.
 Current members of the NAAE board of directors and previous state recipients are not eligible to apply.

-State associations are encouraged to submit up to two applications of individuals that meet the eligibility requirements.
+State associations are encouraged to submit one application that meets the eligibility requirements.

 This program is sponsored by Ram Trucks as a special project of the National FFA Foundation.